-Having a history geek Mum means the Wee White Dug visits a fair number of historical sites in a year.
-He loves exploring castles and rushes around them at breakneck speed sniffing out every nook and crannie.
+As Storm Frank rages outside and hampers our efforts to explore, I’ve been reflecting on some of our 2015 adventures.
+Having a mega, history geek Mum means The Wee White Dug visits a lot of historic sites in a year.
+Thankfully he loves exploring Scottish castles and rushes around them at breakneck speed, sniffing out every nook and crannie.

 If those sinister, grey walls could talk they’d weave us a gruesome tale of bloodshed, battle and turmoil.

 If you look closely at the photo above,the castle looks like we’ve taken it by surprise as its sporting a startled looking face!
 Or is it just me who sees faces?!

 Next, we’ll visit a less terrifying location before we end up having nightmares.
 Sticking with the Scottish Borders let’s check out Smailholm Tower near Kelso.

 “And still I thought that shatter’d tower the mightiest work of human power.”
 (Sir Walter Scott)

 Smailholm Tower is a classic Scottish tower house, which was built in the 1400s.
 Loved by Sir Walter Scott, it’s survived the elements and centuries of border raids and attacks.

 It’s a beautiful and tranquil site, so it’s difficult to imagine it as anything other than the lovely, peaceful place that it is today.

 Smailholm Tower is hands down the prettiest historic site we visited this year.
 It really took my breath away.